google-research/weatherbench2/docs/source/command-line-scripts.md

 (evaluation-cli)=
 ## Evaluation
 Main evaluation script.
-To reproduce the official WeatherBench 2 evaluation, follow [these commands](LINK).
-The results files for the baseline models can be found HERE.
+To reproduce the official WeatherBench 2 evaluation, follow [these commands](official-evaluation).
+The results files for the baseline models can be found [here](https://console.cloud.google.com/storage/browser/weatherbench2/results).

 ```
 usage: wb2_evaluation.py [-h]